Faculty & Staff

 Jordan Posamentier is the director of policy and advocacy at Committee for Children, the world’s largest provider of research-based educational programs designed to advance social-emotional competencies and prevent bullying and sexual abuse.
 Posamentier also serves in Position 1 as a director of the board of the Puget Sound Educational Service District.
 Before joining Committee for Children, he was deputy policy director at the University of Washington’s Center on Reinventing Public Education (CRPE), director of legislative analysis at StudentsFirst, legislative counsel to the California Judges Association, a civil litigator in a boutique health law firm in Oakland, California, and a New York City public school teacher.
 He earned his J.D. from the University of Houston.

 Marguerite Roza is the director of the Edunomics Lab and a research professor at Georgetown University.
 Roza’s research focuses on quantitative policy analysis, particularly in the area of education finance.
 Recent research traces the effects of fiscal policies at the federal, state and district levels for their implications on resources at school and classroom levels.
 Her calculations of dollar implications and cost equivalent tradeoffs have prompted changes in education finance policy at all levels in the education system.
 She has led projects including the Finance and Productivity Initiative at the Center on Reinventing Public Education (CRPE) and the Schools in Crisis Rapid Response Paper Series.
-More recently she served as senior economic adviser to the Bill and Melinda Gates Foundation.
+More recently she served as senior economic adviser to the Bill & Melinda Gates Foundation.
 Roza is author of the highly regarded education finance book, Educational Economics: Where Do School Funds Go?
 She earned a Ph.D. in education from the University of Washington.

-Alan Moore is the assistant director of the Master of Education in Education Policy program.
+Alan Moore is the associate director of the Master of Education in Education Policy program.
 He has a background in K-12 teaching, youth development and public policy analysis.
 He taught in the District of Columbia Public Schools and has managed counselors at the Golden State YMCA in Visalia, California.
 Moore has also contributed to various Washington education policy initiatives, including early development work surrounding the King County Best Starts for Kids levy, and has conducted policy research for the special needs coalition Seneca Family of Agencies.
 He earned his master’s in education policy from the University of Washington.